sunamalhotra07/sunamalhotra07/README.md

 - 👋 Hi, I’m @sunamalhotra07
-- 👀 I’m interested in learning new programming languages and also building my career in ML and AI.
+- 👀 I’m interested in learning new programming languages and also building my career in Data Science and machine learning .
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ML ans AI projects.
 - 📫 How to reach me ...